roy-t/AStar/README.md

 };
 ```

+## Things to keep in mind when generating your grid

+A* uses a heuristic to guess which way to search first.
+While searching it should be true that a path cannot be cheaper than initially guessed.
+(It's ok if a path is more expensive, that happens all the time, for example when finding impassable terrain).
+Because of this it's important that cells always have a cost of at least `1`.
+The heuristic I use is the Manhattan distance.
+So the guess (and performance) is best when most cells have a cost of `1`.
+This also means that movement patterns that are very different from the predefined movement patterns don't match the heuristic very well, which can lead to worse performance.

 ## Viewer
 This repository also contains a viewer which you can use to build worlds and visualize paths.